andreasemeraro/PlaSim-analysis/README.md

 - step=years of average
 - start=start time for average

-**NOTE 4: the day start and day stop are currently not used in this file**
+**NOTE 4: the day start and day stop are currently not used in this file.**

 Then you may run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) from bash `./cdo_start_2.0.sh`